EmilSepa/wireguard-multihop/README.md

 Before you start you config you have to add the wireguard-table we use at the firsthop with:
 `echo 123 wireguard >> /etc/iproute2/rt_table`

-If you dont have a public IP for your OPNsense, you can use a DynDNS-Serice.
+If you dont have a public IP for your OPNsense, you can use a DynDNS-Service.

 You have to configure your OPNsense to handle wireguard like an interface.
 (Road-Warrior-Setup (see offical OPNsense Docs)